jacob-pugsley/Battleship/issues.md

 ﻿# Open Issues
-[9] Create login page that uses Google APIs for OAuth2 authentication\
 [10] Add user profile pages that allow them to start games\
 [11] Add logic to update user profiles with win/loss information\
 [12] Allow users to place their own ships on the board